-Barbecue enthusiasts may debate which of the four styles of South Carolina barbecue is superior, but all can agree, it's the supporting cast of side dishes, or fixin's as they're affectionately known, that makes the meal.
+Barbecue enthusiasts may debate which of the four styles of South Carolina barbecue sauce is superior, but all can agree it's the supporting cast of side dishes - or fixin's as they're commonly called - that really sets off smoked meats.
 Farmers' market fresh vegetables, desserts made from scratch and sweet iced tea that flows by the gallon are part and parcel of the barbecue experience here.

 Deciding on just two sides has left many a diner in one of the state's many barbecue restaurants saying, "Gonna need another minute."
 Cole slaw may be barbecue's most famous sidekick, but the flavor-packed line-up also includes baked beans, collard greens, perloo (a rice dish akin to jambalaya), Hoppin' John, smoked mac and cheese, okra and more.

-Wells Gibson, owner of Farm Boy's Barbeque in Chapin, South Carolina, makes a catfish stew every few weeks for his customers.
-“There’s catfish in it and … more catfish.
-That’s all I’m going to tell you,” Gibson says with a chuckle.
+Farm Boy's Barbecue in Chapin makes a legendary catfish stew from a time-honored recipe.
 One thing South Carolina cooks have in common: They keep their secret family recipes close to the vest.

 Several sides found in South Carolina barbecue joints are native to the Palmetto State.
 Hash and rice is one such dish.
 For the uninitiated, hash is a stewlike concoction of ground meats (usually including organ meats like liver) flavored with vegetables, condiments and spices.
 It is almost always served over white rice.

 Filmmaker Stan Woodward, who created the documentary "Carolina Hash," writes in his book "Grits and Friends: Folk Heritage Foodways and Traditions in the South" how "barbecue hash" spread across South Carolina.